AndresPeMa/Python-R_Showcase/README.md

 2) Descriptive Stats
 3) merging_ethiopia_and_mars

 are all done in R and are part of the project collaboration with the World Bank Organization.
 The scripts show data validation used to get an ultimate dataset with all variables of interest and proceed to train and compare machine learning models.

+It is important to note that many of these scripts were collaborative group projects or assignments completed through collective efforts.